Essure contraceptive device

 What is the concern with the Essure® device

-ectopic pregnancy (life-threatening pregnancy that occurs outside the uterus).
+- unintended pregnancy, including ectopic pregnancy (pregnancy that occurs outside the uterus).

 What symptoms might I notice after having the Essure® device implanted?

-Some Essure symptoms are mild and last only a few days but some symptoms may mean there is a more serious complication that may require immediate attention, symptoms include:
+Some Essure® symptoms are mild and last only a few days following insertion, but some symptoms may persist and may require further medical assessment.

-You should see your GP if any symptoms persist.
+You should see your GP if any symptoms persist or concern you.

 What should I do if I think an Essure® implant is affecting my health?

-Visit your GP to determine if the symptoms are associated with your Essure implant.
+Visit your GP to determine if your symptoms are directly associated with your Essure® implant.

-Women who have symptoms associated with the Essure implants would benefit from an assessment by their GP.
-A physical examination of their abdomen, pelvis and vagina will assist in determining possible complications and the development of a clinical management plan.
+A physical examination of your abdomen, pelvis and vagina will determine any possible complications and assist in the development of a clinical management plan.